certik/fortran90.org/src/faq.rst

 What is the best way to distribute and install Fortran libraries?
 -----------------------------------------------------------------

+The best way is to simply provide the library as modules with source.
+That way, compilers can optimize to the particular hardware and there are no object-file incompatibility issues -- and the user can extend/modify the module for his own purposes.

 Due to ABI incompatibility, in general the ``.so``/``.a`` libraries compiled with one compiler version cannot be used with any other compiler or version.